 Related Services: Assist students to achieve in their educational programs and are recommended by the Committee on Special Education.
+Related services may include speech, OT, OT, counseling, vision therapy, audiology services and skilled nursing.
 Students are grouped by similarity of need within a maximum group of five students per provider.
+The average small group size here in DeRuyter is two.
+Students can also receive these services on an individual basis or a combination of small group and individual service, based on student need and the recommendation of the CSE.
 A variety of related services are available to students that include, but are not limited to:

-• Speech and language services

-Full Time Speech Pathologist

-BOCES Providers

-Preschool Providers

-District Staff

-BOCES Staff

-Preschool Staff

-• Psychological, Social Work, and Counseling Services

-Full Time School Counselor

-Full Time School Counselor

-Full Time School Psychologist

-Middle School Counselor

-High School Counselor

-District School Psychologist

-BOCES Providers

-Preschool Providers

-BOCES Staff

-Preschool Staff

-• Occupational therapy

-o Part Time OT BOCES Staff

-BOCES Providers

-Preschool Providers

-BOCES Staff

-Preschool Staff

-• Physical therapy

-Part Time PT

-BOCES Staff

-BOCES Providers

-Preschool Providers

-Preschool Staff

-Audiology Services

-BOCES Part Time Audiologist

-BOCES Audiologist

-BOCES Staff

-Preschool Providers

-BOCES Staff

-Preschool Staff

-Nursing Services

-Full Time School Nurse

-BOCES Nurses

-Preschool Nurses

-District Staff

-BOCES Staff

-Preschool Staff

-Teacher of the Visually Impaired

-BOCES Providers BOCES Staff

-Consultant Teacher Service: Is provided to students in their general education classroom.
+• Speecl h and language services

+0 Full Time Speech Pathologist District Staff

+0 BOCES Providers BOCES Staff

+0 Preschool Providers Preschool Staff (as assigned by the County)

+• Psyche ological, Social Work, and Counseling g Services

+0 Full Time School Counselor Grades 3-7 School Counselor

+0 Full Time School Counselor Grades 8-12 School Counselor

+0 Full Time School Psychologist District School Psychologist

+0 Full Time Social Worker District Social Worker

+0 BOCES Providers BOCES Staff

+0 Preschool Providers Preschool Staff (as assigned by the County)

+• Occup ational therapy

+0 Part Time OT/BOCES Providers BOCES Staff

+0 Preschool Providers Preschool Staff (as assigned by the County)

+• Physic cal therapy

+0 Part Time PT/BOCES Providers BOCES Staff

+0 Preschool Providers Preschool Staff (as assigned by the County)

+• Audio logy Services

+0 BOCES Providers BOCES Staff

+0 Preschool Providers Preschool Staff (as assigned by the County)

+• Nursir ng Services

+0 Full Time School Nurse District Staff

+0 BOCES Nurses (as needed) BOCES Staff

+0 Preschool Nurses (as needed) Preschool Staff (as assigned by the County)

+• Teach er of the Visually Impaired

+0 BOCES Providers BOCES Staff

+Consultant Teacher Service: Consultant Teacher Service is provided to students in their general education classroom.
 The service can be provided either in a direct or indirect manner.
-Direct Consultant Teacher Service is when a special education teacher pushes into a general education classroom and provides individual or group instruction to students with disabilities.
+Direct Consultant Teacher Service is when a special education teacher pushes into a general education classroom and provides individual or group instruction and support to students with disabilities so that they may better access grade level curriculum.
 The consultant teacher is not considered the primary instructor, but rather provides support for identified students and works towards student IEP goals.
 Indirect Consultant Teacher Service is when a special education teacher provides consultation to general education teachers.
 This support is to assist the general education teacher in adjusting the learning environment and/or modifying their instructional methods to meet the needs of students with disabilities who attend their classes.
 Consultant Teacher services must be provided for a minimum of two hours per week and the subject areas in which support is provided must be specifically and individually listed.
 Consultant Teacher Services can be offered in combination with Resource Room for a minimum of three hours per week.